Free Sensory Stories For PMLD and SEN Learners

 It is easy to go over the top with resources for your stories.
 I will often fall into this trap and end up carrying boxes of stuff to the sensory room.
 Top tip is stick to one bag, bucket or box and at least one umbrella!
 Here are 5 resources that should form the core of your supplies.
-Click here for an amazon list of recommended sensory resources that I have used.
+I wrote about our recommended sensory resources that I have used.

 - Big Mac/Sound Button

-- Pete Wells – The Sensory Story Podcast – Great stories and links here
+- Pete Wells – The Sensory Story Podcast – Great Inclusive stories and links here

 - Victoria Navin – Rhyming multi-sensory storytelling – Lots of Stories and more here.